ldsands/UsefulCodeSnippets/ProgrammingLanguages/Markdown/PandocCommands.md

     1. -t means to what format thus here it is docx
     1. -o means the output file or here EPLS_6209_SP2020_Draft_Levi_Sands.docx
     1. --reference-doc=pandoc_stuff/reference_mod.docx uses another word document as a reference to use the styles that had been modified by me
-    1. --filter pandoc-citeproc this has to be at the end it uses the information from the yaml header for the source for references and csl for the formatting of the references
+    1. --citeproc this has to be at the end it uses the information from the yaml header for the source for references and csl for the formatting of the references

     ```pandoc
     pandoc paper_draft.md -t docx -o EPLS_6209_SP2020_Draft_Levi_Sands.docx --reference-doc=pandoc_stuff/reference_mod.docx --filter pandoc-citeproc